Finding Rumor Sources on Random Trees: Introduction

-In a recent work \cite{ref:rc}, the authors introduced and studied the problem of rumor source detection in networks.
-They proposed \emph{rumor centrality}, a graph-score function, for ranking the importance of nodes as the source.
-They showed that the node with maximal rumor centrality is the maximum likelihood (ML) estimation in the context of regular trees and the SI model with homogeneous exponential spreading times.
-They showed the effectiveness of this estimator by establishing that the rumor source is found with non-trivial probability for regular trees and geometric trees under this setting.
+The rumor source detection problem was first formally posed and studied in \cite{ref:rc}.
+The authors proposed a graph-score function called \emph{rumor centrality} as an estimator for the rumor source.
+They showed that the node with maximal rumor centrality is the maximum likelihood (ML) estimate of the source for rumor spreading on regular trees under the SI model with homogeneous exponential spreading times.
+They demonstrated the effectiveness of this estimator by establishing that the rumor source is found with strictly positive probability for regular trees and geometric trees under this setting.
 The model and precise results from \cite{ref:rc} are described in Section \ref{sec:RCE}.

-The key limitations of this prior work are : (i) the results do not quantify the exact detection probability, say $\alpha_d$, for $d$-regular graphs, under the proposed maximum likelihood estimator other than $\alpha_2 = 0$, $\alpha_3 = 0.25$ and $0 < \alpha_d \leq 0.5$ for $d \geq 4$ for the SI model with exponential spreading times; (ii) the results do not quantify the magnitude of the error in the event of not being able to identify the source; and more generally, (iii) the results do not provide any insights into how the estimator behaves for generic heterogeneous tree (or tree-like) graphs under the SI model with a generic spreading time distribution.
+While this work laid the foundations of the rumor source detection problem, the results had some key limitations.
+First, they do not quantify the exact detection probability, say $\alpha_d$, for $d$-regular graphs, for the proposed ML estimator other than $\alpha_2 = 0$, $\alpha_3 = 0.25$ and $0 < \alpha_d \leq 0.5$ for $d \geq 4$ for the SI model with exponential spreading times.
+Second, the results do not quantify the magnitude of the error in the event of not being able to identify the source.
+Third, the results do not provide any insights into how the estimator behaves for rumor spreading on generic heterogeneous tree (or tree-like) graphs under the SI model with a generic spreading time distribution.

-\subsection{Summary of results}
+\subsection{Summary of Results}

 The primary reason behind the limitations of the results in \cite{ref:rc} is the fact that the analytic method employed there is quite specific to regular trees with homogeneous exponential spreading times.
-To overcome these limitations, as the main contribution of this work we introduce a novel analysis method that utilizes connections to the classical multi-class Markov branching process (MCMBP) (equivalently, generalized Polya's urn (GPU)).
+To overcome these limitations, as the main contribution of this work we introduce a novel analysis method that utilizes connections to the classical Markov branching process (MBP) (equivalently, a generalized Polya's urn (GPU)).
 As a consequence of this, we are able to quantify the probability of the error event precisely and thus eliminate the shortcomings of the prior work.
-The following is a summary of the key results (see Section \ref{sec:results} for precise statements):